Written by Peter CarterOctober 16, 2015

 These included “her perceived lack of support from her workplace; her superiors’ failure to anticipate the impact such conduct could have; and the delay in responding to her request to view the pictures”.

-Quite apart from her employer’s handling of the situation, the perpetrator’s actions themselves had an employment connection in their view, in that having occurred at work she felt demeaned, violated and invalidated in terms of her professional life.
+Quite apart from her employer’s handling of the situation, the perpetrator’s actions themselves had an employment connection in their view, in that has occurred at work she felt demeaned, violated and invalidated in terms of her professional life.

 Accepting the specialists’ opinions, the Industrial Court ruled the QIRC had been wrong in holding that the workplace was merely the “background or setting in which the inappropriate behaviour took place.”